 Monitor ingestion gateway progress with event logs

-Applies to: Database connectors
+Applies to: SaaS connectors

 Learn how to use event logs to monitor the progress of ingestion gateways in real time.
 Event logs provide per-table metrics for both snapshot and change data capture (CDC) phases, enabling you to track pipeline health, identify stalled pipelines, and build automated monitoring solutions.